Teaching support from the UK’s largest provider of in-school maths tuition.

 Flipped learning

-Set the students a Third Space Learning online lesson as part of their pre-class preparation.
+Set the students a Third Space Learning online guide as part of their pre-class preparation.
 Encourage students to make notes from the explanations and examples, taking particular note of the summaries on the flip cards.

 Next steps

-Following an in-class lesson, direct the students to the corresponding Third Space Learning online lesson as part of a consolidation or homework activity.
+Following an in-class lesson, direct the students to the corresponding Third Space Learning online revision guide as part of a consolidation or homework activity.
 Following an assessment, help the students to make a list of their areas for development, then direct them to our online lessons to help support their revision.

 In-class differentiation

-As part of a revision lesson, direct the majority of the class to one of the main Third Space Learning online hub pages such as ‘Laws of indices’.
+As part of a revision lesson, direct the majority of the class to one of the main Third Space Learning online guides such as ‘Laws of indices’.
 Here, they can independently work through a series of interconnected lessons focusing on their particular areas of development, which will achieve a more general understanding of how the different areas link together.

 This will also allow the classroom teacher and/or the teaching assistant to work with smaller targeted groups of students.
 Our easily differentiated worksheets are designed to provide full coverage of a topic (if used as a whole) or to be chopped up and distributed to targeted groups of students.